 Encourage your members and Board members to contact their legislators on key League national issues because their action greatly enhances the League’s clout.
 It is important to remember, though, that only a League spokesperson, usually the president, speaks in the name of the League.
 Leagues and League members should only lobby their own legislators.
 Individual members can take action on their own behalf.

-The LWVUS Grassroots Lobby Corps provides another good way for Leagues to keep in contact with your members of Congress.
+The LWVUS Grassroots Lobby Corps provides another good way for Leagues to keep in contact with their members of Congress.
 This online network of activists gets the League message to Congress in a highly effective way.
 Members of the network receive email action alerts from the LWVUS and then respond by sending quick, targeted, and sometimes last-minute, messages to members of Congress on priority issues before key votes.
-Any League or individual League member interested in lobbying Congress on LWVUS positions is encouraged to join the Grassroots Lobby Corps by going to the League's website at www.lwv.org.
+League members are automatically enrolled in the Grassroots Lobby Corps.

-The LWVUS grassroots lobbyist acts as a liaison between LWV lobbyists on Capitol Hill and local and state Leagues.
-The grassroots lobbyist works with LWV leaders and activists in targeted states and congressional districts to help develop and implement grassroots lobbying strategies.
-Call the LWVUS if you want to talk about lobbying strategies or have questions about LWVUS issues.
-Also call if you would like written materials or want to schedule training on grassroots strategies or on getting press coverage.
+The LWVUS grassroots lobbyists act as liaison between LWV lobbyists on Capitol Hill and local and state Leagues.
+The grassroots lobbyists work with LWV leaders and activists in targeted states and congressional districts to help develop and implement grassroots lobbying strategies.
+Call the LWVUS if you want to talk about lobbying strategies or have questions about LWVUS issues, and call if you would like written materials or want to schedule training on grassroots strategies or on getting press coverage.

 The LWVUS may call League presidents before critical votes in Congress or when in-depth and ongoing grassroots lobbying is needed from your area.
-LWV presidents also will receive sample op-ed pieces on issues on which we are actively lobbying.
+LWV presidents also will receive sample op-ed pieces and letters to the editor on issues on which we are actively lobbying.

 League communications on priority legislative issues include:

-Action Alerts.
-Members of the Grassroots Lobby Corps and local and state League presidents receive alerts by email at critical times in the legislative process.
+Action Alerts - Members of the Grassroots Lobby Corps and local and state League presidents receive alerts by email at critical times in the legislative process.
 An alert not only asks Leagues and League members to take action on a key issue, but also provides substantive and political background information.
-A quick and easy system for sending an email directly to MCs, or writing a letter to the editor also is provided.
+A quick and easy system for sending an email directly to MCs also is provided.

 The LWVUS Board annually adopts a set of advocacy priorities to guide its advocacy work in Congress.
-The goals are to:
+The goals are: